Örökrangadó: 1903-1945

 The first match between Ferencváros and MTK was played in the 1903 Nemzeti Bajnokság I season on 1 March 1903 at Millenáris Sporttelep.
-The match was won by Ferencváros (3-1).
+The match was won by Ferencváros (3–1).
+At the end of the season Ferencváros won their first ever national championship, while MTK finished 3rd.
+The following season, it was MTK who tasted gold for the very first time, as they finished 1 point above Ferencváros.